Trump Tariffs Update: Court Rulings and What's Ahead

 He argues that these taxes on imported goods and services are crucial for reducing the United States' trade deficit and enhancing U.S. manufacturing.

-• Trump just announced 30% tariffs on the EU and Mexico set to take effect August 1.
+- Trump recently announced 30% tariffs on the EU and Mexico, set to take effect on August 1, as well as deals with Japan and the European Union (EU).

 Meanwhile, many economists, former allies, and even some in his own party argue that Trump’s tariff policies will harm the U.S. economy by increasing costs for businesses and consumers, exacerbating inflation, and potentially slowing economic growth.